Ahmad Mohseni Garakani

 Sheikh Ahmad Mohseni Garakani شیخ احمد محسنی گرکانی, (born 1926) is an Iranian Ayatollah.
-He was the Imam of Friday Prayer in Tuyserkan and the Chief of the Supreme Court of Iran, as well as representing the people of Markazi province in the Assembly of Experts since 1998.
+He was the Imam of Friday Prayer in Tuyserkan and the Chief of the Supreme Court of Iran, as well as representing the people of Markazi province in the Assembly of Experts from 1998 to 2024.

 Biography

 Ahmad Garakani was born on 1926 in a village called Garakan in Markazi province.
 His father, Ali Asghar was a farmer, so their family was involved around agriculture.
 After attending primary school, he pursued his Islamic education by travelling to Qom in 1946 to attend the Qom Seminary.
 He attended classes from many esteemed Shia scholars such as Hossein Borujerdi, Ruhollah Khomeini, and Mohaghegh.
 He travelled to Najaf and attended the Hawza Najaf for around a year.
 While in Najaf, he was taught by Abu al-Qasim al-Khoei, Muhsin al-Hakim and others.
 After the 1979 Iranian revolution, he was appointed as the prayer leader in Tuyserkan by Khomeini.
 He spent several years as a judge in the Supreme Court, before being elected as Chief of Supreme Court by Sadeq Larijani in September 2009.